CalvinHartwell/canonical-kubernetes-rancher/README.md

 ![rancher gui catalogapps](https://raw.githubusercontent.com/CalvinHartwell/cdk-rancher/master/images/rancher-gui-catalog-apps.png "Rancher Catalog Launch")

 Let's try and launch Artifactory.
 Find JFrog Artifactory in the list of apps and hit View Details.
-Use the default values and then hit Launcha the bottom of the page:
+Use the default values and then hit Launch at the bottom of the page:

 ![rancher gui catalogapps](https://raw.githubusercontent.com/CalvinHartwell/cdk-rancher/master/images/rancher-gui-artifactory.png "Rancher Artifactory Launch")

 ### Adding another Cluster to Rancher

+It is also possible to add additional clusters to Rancher.
+This

 ### Troubleshooting